c7tincu/backbone-calendar/README.md

 [backbone-calendar](https://github.com/CristianTincu/backbone-calendar)
 ===============================================================================

-backbone-calendar is going to be a calendar component built with Backbone.js.
+backbone-calendar is a calendar component built with Backbone.js and RequireJS.

 This is a work in progress.
-Please don’t touch. ☺
+Please don’t touch, yet. ☺